bdnorris/DES-340/projects/project04.md

 The Sections—sometimes called the primary navigation—are the links to the main sections of the site: the top level of the site’s hierarchy.

-In some designs the persistent navigation will also include space to display the secondary navigation: the list of subsections in the current section.
+In some designs, the persistent navigation will also include space to display the secondary navigation: the list of subsections in the current section.

 In others, pointing at a section name or clicking on it reveals a dropdown menu.
 And in others, clicking takes you to the front page of the section, where you’ll find the secondary navigation.